hibernator11/dcat-catalog/README.md

 - [South Australian Museum - Minerals Collection](datasets/sam.ttl)
 - [Zeri Photo Archive](datasets/zeri.ttl)

+Note that only a small portion of datasets per institution has been selected.

 ## Exploring the collection of datasets using Jupyter Notebooks